-Take a (free) Revolution Focused Walking Tour of Havana
+Take a Revolution Focused Walking Tour of Havana

 This walking tour with a Cuban Revolution Focus starts at the Jose Marti statue in Central Park.
 You’ll learn all about rationing in Cuba, the relationship between the Catholic Church and Cuba, and all about “Operation Peter Pan”.
 There’s a visit to the Museum of the Revolution (you’ll be back there tomorrow too), and the Spanish Embassy, as well as a primary school, to learn about education in Cuba since the revolution.
 After stopping by El Capitolo – the National Capitol Building you’ll take a bus with your guide to the Plaza de La Revolucion and its iconic status and images.
 This is a superb way to get an introduction to revolutionary Cuba and you’ll have the opportunity to ask your guide all sorts of questions, including where you should go for lunch!
-The tour is free (you’ll tip your guide at the end of the tour), but you do need to book and reserve a place here.
+You do need to book and reserve a place here.

 You’ll be finishing your tour at the Plaza de la Revolution, and so you’ll want to grab some lunch nearby (the tour finishes at 1 pm).
 In the absence of a recommendation from your tour guide, I’d head for El Gusto, where they do a fabulous Ropa Vieja and it is just a short walk from Plaza de la Revolution.
 All their dishes here are filling and cheap.